rohit-2002/rohit-2002/README.md

 - ⚡ Fun fact: ...
 -->
 # 💫 About Me:
-Hi!
-I'm Rohit Baba, a passionate Software Developer with a strong interest in Blockchain, Machine Learning, and Web Development.
+Hi, I'm Rohit Baba 👋!
+I'm a passionate Software Developer with a strong interest in Data Science, Machine Learning, and Web Development.
 With a background in Computer Engineering, I have hands-on experience with technologies like React, Node.js, Python, and SQL.
 I am constantly learning new tools and frameworks to build innovative and efficient solutions.
 My goal is to leverage my skills to create impactful applications that make a difference.

 ![snake gif](https://raw.githubusercontent.com/rohit-2002/rohit-2002/output/github-snake-dark.svg)
 # 💻 Tech Stack: